Any new plans for new buildings seeking Building Control authority approval will need to feature greener, low carbon heating systems

-Please be advised that, due to recent legislative changes, Building Control authorities will reject new applications for a new building, submitted after 1 January 2024, that include the installation of a fossil fuel heating system.
+Please be advised that, due to legislative changes, Building Control authorities will reject new applications for a new building, that include the installation of a fossil fuel heating system.
+This came into effect on 1 January 2024.

-These changes apply to new builds and the term ‘new building’ includes extensions.
-You will be affected by these changes if you plan to install a fossil fuel boiler, oil tank or gas supply in a new extension.
+This change applies to new builds and the term ‘new building’ includes extensions.
+You will be affected if you plan to install a fossil fuel boiler, oil tank or gas supply in a new extension.
 You can proceed to connect an extension to a fossil fuel heating system in the existing part of the building by the installation of new pipework and radiators.

-Unsure how the legislative changes in relation to fossil fuel heating systems will affect you or your development?
+Unsure how the legislative changes in relation to fossil fuel heating systems will affect your build or your development?
 Use this flow chart to find out…

 BACKGROUND

 Heating of our building stock is one of the greatest contributors to greenhouse gas emissions on the island.
-The residential sector alone contributes the third-largest proportion of emissions on the Isle of Man, accounting for roughly 20% of the Island’s total annual emissions.
+The residential sector in 2022 contributes the second-largest proportion of emissions on the Isle of Man, accounting for roughly 25% of the Island’s total annual emissions.
 If we are to reach net-zero by 2050 it will be vital for us to decarbonise our buildings, and new homes and buildings will lead the way in this transition.

 From 1 January 2025, the Climate Change Act 2021 makes it illegal to install fossil fuel heating systems into new buildings.
 The Act was consulted on in 2019 with strong support for this initiative (view the results).

-More recently a consultation ending in May 2023, resulted in amendments commencing from 1 January 2024 for Building Control authorities to reject new applications for new buildings containing fossil fuel heating systems.
+A consultation ending in May 2023, resulted in amendments commencing 1 January 2024 for Building Control authorities to reject new applications for new buildings containing fossil fuel heating systems.

 Gas and oil are fossil fuels, which we know we will need to move away from to limit rising global temperatures.
 New build properties are easier and cheaper to decarbonise than older buildings, which need to be retrofitted to accommodate low carbon heating systems and require other fabric upgrades to make those systems work efficiently.